'COVFEFE Act' Would Make Social Media a Presidential Record

 I'm pretty sure the point is to store the words of the *politician*, not the words of everyone that talks to him or her.
 If the politician opts to reply to a question, then sure, make that reply part of the record - but let's not fill the record with a spam bot spewing obscenities into everybody's twitter stream.
 That's not really useful.

-Re: And naming it the COVFEFE act dooms it (Score:3)
+Re: And naming it the COVFEFE act dooms it (Score:4)

 Re: (Score:2)